ayaromenok/Android_ImageMagick7/README.md

  - all binaries moved to [github release section](https://github.com/ayaromenok/Android_ImageMagick7/releases)

 # General
- - MagickCore 7.0.7.28 (actual at 2018.03)
+ - MagickCore 7.0.7.35 (actual at 2018.05)
  - 3rd party libs actual at 2017.03
  - OpenMP build by default (with gcc 4.9 and clang 5.0.3)
  - MagickWand
- - Magick++ disable due to crash, sources removed
+ - Magick++ disable due to crash, sources removed (looks like nobody used it anyway)

 # Why?
  - ImageMagick7 is not fully compatible with early(6) version